recursivelftr/Grim-Locations/README.md

 The architecture of the app is MVI based with a custom framework built around Compose and Exposed in the shared/src/main/kotlin/io/grimlocations/shared/framework folder.
 The implementations of this framework exist in the other folders on the same level as the framework folder.

 ### Building
 The project runs on Java 15 and is built using Gradle with several custom tasks defined.
 Currently, it has only been tested on Windows.
-The createProductionBundle task runs the required tasks to create a distributable a zip file.
-For this to work [lessmsi](https://lessmsi.activescott.com/) must be downloaded and its root directory put on the system's PATH environment variable.
+The createProductionArtifact task runs the required tasks to create a distributable a zip file.

-If an error occurs when importing the project into IntelliJ run 'gradlew clean && gradlew build' form the project root, then refresh the gradle project in IntelliJ.

-If a "Cannot expand ZIP 'projectRoot/build/wixToolset/wix311.zip' as it is not a file." error occurs when building the project, go to root/build/wixToolset/wix311.zip (yes this is a folder), and place the wix311-binaries.zip from within /wix311.zip into /wixToolset.
-Then delete the wix311.zip folder and rename wix311-binaries.zip to wix311.zip.
-Run the build again and it will pick up the correct file.